Blac Chyna Blackmailing Rob Kardashian For $50 Million, Full Custody of Dream

 “She has evidence of him partying around [their baby, Dream], calling her names and grappling her when they’ve gotten into fights,” a source reportedly told Radar.
 “Chyna’s got the proof!”

 Rob and Chyna’s relationship was rocky while she was pregnant with Dream Kardashian, and it fell completely apart when the gorgeous tot was just a month old.
-Now, Chyna is allegedly threatening to not only throw Rob under the bus but also spill all the Kardashian family secrets if she doesn’t get paid $50 million.
+Now, Chyna is allegedly threatening to not only throw Rob under the bus, but also spill all the Kardashian family secrets if she doesn’t get paid $50 million.
 She’ll completely ruin the Kardashian brand by outing the famous reality TV family for their lies, fake storylines, surgery secrets, and everything else she’s learned along the way.

 Keep in mind that Blac Chyna’s information doesn’t just come from dating and having a child with Rob Kardashian.
 She also has a child with Kylie Jenner’s boyfriend Tyga, and he could have let a few things slip along the way too.
 Not to mention that she used to be BFFs with Kim Kardashian, another source of family intel, even though the two definitely are not friends anymore.